 But if you have any of the following risk factors, you should talk with your doctor about whether you need to be screened for pancreatic cancer:

 - A family history of pancreatic cancer

 - Certain hereditary conditions, including cystic fibrosis, Von Hippel-Lindau syndrome and ataxia-telangiectasia

 Rush offers a comprehensive screening program for pancreatic cancer.
-The pancreas cancer screening team includes gastroenterologists, oncologists, genetic counselors and several other specialists who are skilled at detecting changes in the pancreas.
+The pancreas cancer screening team includes gastroenterologists, oncologists, genetic counselors (who can provide genetic testing) and several other specialists who are skilled at detecting changes in the pancreas.
 They offer wide range of tests to screen for pancreatic cancer.

 Care for pancreatic cancer at Rush

 Doctors at Rush aim to help patients live longer, feel better and — whenever possible — beat the cancer.